young917/MiDaS/ReadMe.md

 ## Datasets

 In the papaer, we used datasets after removing duplicated hyperedges.
-We preprocessed thirteen datasets collected We preprocessed datasets collected by [Austin R. Benson][https://www.cs.cornell.edu/~arb/].
+We preprocessed eleven datasets collected by [Austin R. Benson][https://www.cs.cornell.edu/~arb/].
 The datasets used in the paper are available in the "dataset" folder.

 - - -